icinganalysis/icinganalysis.github.io/content/Implementation of cylinder impingement correlations in Python.md

 ![comparison to Table XI values](images/Implementation_of_drop_size_distributions_in_Python/calculation_verification_table_XI_k_phi=1000_log.png)

-As noted in NACA-TR-1215 [^4], Langmuir and Blodgett used an approximation of using the k\*phi value for the MVD for every drop size bin when calculating the weighted Em value with a drop size distribution.
+As noted in NACA-TR-1215 [^4], for drop size distributions Langmuir and Blodgett used an approximation of using the k\*phi value for the MVD for every drop size bin when calculating the weighted Em value.
-This means essentially that for part of the calculation (the k\*phi value) the MVD drop size was used, and for the other part (the k value) the drop size was unique for each bin.
+This means essentially that for part of the calculation (the k\*phi value) the MVD drop size was used for every bin, and for the other part (the k value) the drop size was unique for each bin.
 A more technically correct implementation is to have a unique k\*phi value for each bin (both the k and the k\*phi parts).
 I could not find in Langmuir and Blodgett where they were explicit about this detail of their method, and it was an astute observations made in NACA-TR-1215 to notice this.
 A comparison to Table XI values verifies that the "k\*phi value for the MVD" method was used.

 <!--- note the the "*" in k*phi is escaped k\*phi to prevent unwanted formatting between "*"s --->